 Feeling a little tense?
 Yes, Thanksgiving can do that to you.
 Sharon Brody offers that there are at least six redeeming features of, as she calls it, the “harvest wingding.”

 As midnight deadlines loom and overachieving neighbor children skew your perspective, remember: All that must get done, will get done — with time to spare.

 Sharon Brody finds parental enlightenment in the unlikeliest of places – at the bottom of a bag of Lays.

 Getting ready to drop your progeny off at the college of his/her choosing?
-Commentator Sharon Brody offers some helpful hints to guide you through a smooth and dignified delivery.
+Contributor Sharon Brody offers some helpful hints to guide you through a smooth and dignified delivery.

 Just amble by a neighborhood ballpark on a muggy summer night.
 You’ll hear it: ritualized incantations of unwavering support.
 Together they create a chorus of positivity.